crufters/actio/README.md

 class MyService implements Servicelike {
   constructor() {}

-  // this endpoint will be exposed as a http endpoint async myEndpoint(req: MyEndpointRequest) {
+  // this method will be exposed as an HTTP endpoint async myEndpoint(req: MyEndpointRequest) {
     return { hi: req.name };
   }